 Adopt a Mile of the Coast

 One way to take action now, for those who are not already CoastWatchers, is to adopt a CoastWatch mile.
-One of our goals for CoastWatch's 25th anniversary year, 2018, is to finally attain coverage of every mile of the Oregon coast through CoastWatch.
+It is our goal to attain coverage of every mile of the Oregon coast through CoastWatch on a regular basis.
 You can help us reach this goal by adopting a mile that is not receiving regular coverage.

 Ditch Single-Use Plastic Straws

 Plastic straws are among the most common items found at Portland Chapter Surfrider cleanups – both on the Oregon coast and in Portland!
-They are not biodegradable, which means that every plastic straw created is still around in some form.
+They are also one of the most common items found elsewhere in the country.
+They not biodegradable, which means that every plastic straw created is still around in some form.
 Plastic has a huge impact on our ecosystems, wildlife and people, and it is the chapter’s goal to reduce the amount of plastic that ends up in the environment.

 In August 2017, the Portland Chapter of the Surfrider Foundation launched the DitchTheStrawPDX program in the Portland-Metro area.
 The mission of the program is to assist businesses in reducing the number of plastic straws used by their customers.
 The chapter provides support to these businesses who agree to go straw free for an entire month as a pilot program demonstrating that paper straws are a sustainable, cost-effective alternative.